Have difficulty threading a needle ?

 The needle threader on my new machine is not the same (or perhaps my hands are shakier than they were).

-Anyway, I now find it easier to use a plunger type threader.
+Anyway, I now find it easier to use a pusher type threader.

-Put the thread into the V of the threader (check instructions, they only work one way).
-Move the threader gently down the front of the machine needle while putting a little pressure on the plunger.
+Put the thread horizontally into the V of the threader (they only work one way – have the triangle and hook shape on top) and hold it somewhat taught.
+Move the threader gently down the front of the machine needle while putting a little pressure on the pusher.
 The device should push a thread loop through the eye of the needle.

 Hand sewing needles

-Many people are enthusiastic about plunger-operated devices for threading hand sewing needles, but I haven’t done well with them.
+Many people are enthusiastic about pusher-type devices for threading hand sewing needles, but I haven’t done well with them.

 They only work for a small range of sizes of needle, so check if they’re suitable for purpose.